pubnub/eon-map/README.md

 var channel = 'pubnub-mapbox';

 var pn = new PubNub({
-  publishKey:   'demo', // replace with your own pub-key
+  publishKey:   'YOUR_PUB_KEY', // replace with your own pub-key
-  subscribeKey: 'demo'  // replace with your own sub-key });
+  subscribeKey: 'YOUR_SUB_KEY'  // replace with your own sub-key });

 var map = eon.map({